Codejoy-Lab/lobe-chat/README.md

 If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available."
 This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to detect updates accurately.

 > **Important**\
-> We suggest you redeploy using the following steps, [📘 Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).
+> We suggest you redeploy using the following steps, [📘 Maintaining Updates with CoolAI Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).

 <br/>